Six Shooter (film): Plot

 When Donnelly and the husband return to the passenger car, the kid nonchalantly informs the husband that his wife has jumped off the train.
 The husband takes this as a sick joke, but Donnelly notices blood on the window and pulls the emergency stop.
 The husband gets off the train, and a policeman questions Donnelly and the kid and thinks he recognizes the kid from somewhere.
 As the train departs, the policeman sees the kid waving goodbye and abruptly orders another officer to send word to stop the train and "tell the boys to get the guns out."

 The kid chides Donnelly for his gloomy mood and says his mother was murdered last night, but he is not mourning.
 Donnelly tells the kid his wife just died as well, and begins to weep.
 He says he no longer believes in God after the day's events, which surprises the kid.
 When the kid asks Donnelly if he wants to hear a story of a cow with trapped wind, Donnelly capitulates, and the kid tells a "true" story that is so bizarre Donnelly cannot help but laugh.
-"Best day of me fucking life, that cow exploding", the kid concludes.

 As the train approaches Donnelly's stop, he and the kid part cordially.
 Noticing armed policemen everywhere, he realises the kid is responsible for the matricide the doctor mentioned.
 The kid draws two revolvers and opens fire on the police.
 He is mortally wounded by the return fire, and Donnelly crawls over to him in time to hear his last words, which are regrets that he did not even hit one policeman.
 Donnelly takes one of the kid's six shooters and hides it in his coat.

 At home, Donnelly looks in the gun and sees it contains two bullets.
 He is about to shoot himself in the head, but hears scratching sounds and gets David.
 Telling the rabbit that he will be following shortly, he blows its head off.
 As he points the gun back at himself, he drops it, and it discharges the last bullet.
 Donnelly looks at the smoking gun, the dead rabbit, and a picture of his wife.
 He sighs, looks skyward and says, "Oh Jesus.
 What a fuckin' day!"